Army Military Police Training

 “We’re shoulder to shoulder with combat-arms Soldiers,” Heberer said.
 “Commanders are realizing that we have a lot of knowledge and expertise to contribute and that an MP platoon brings an incredible amount of firepower to the battle.”

 They can also be a less threatening presence than tanks and infantry.
 It’s their subdued yet persuasive presence most Army planners value on the battlefield.

-The media’s spotlight on the abuse of enemy prisoners of war at the U.S.- controlled Abu Ghraib prison in Iraq last spring shocked most MPs, said SSG John Fair, who teaches EPW handling to recruits.
+The media’s spotlight on the abuse of enemy prisoners of war at the U.S.- controlled Abu Ghraib prison in Iraq in 2004 shocked most MPs, said SSG John Fair, who teaches EPW handling to recruits.
 But trainees are as confident as ever, he said.